Are you passionate about your life? Your job? Your hobbies? What are you passionate about? How do you incorporate those passions into your life?

 An issue here is that we rarely talk about what true passion feels like.
 The sensation of excitement about a particular idea is often a different sensation than the type of deep passion that drives people into a fulfilling career.
 Excitement comes and goes.
 True passion arises after you’ve put in the long hours to really become a craftsman in your field and can then leverage this value to really have an impact, to gain autonomy and respect, to control your occupational destiny.

-If someone is lost and she doesn’t know what her passion is, what first step do you recommend to get him or her on the right track towards cultivating her passion?
+If someone is lost and she doesn’t know what her passion is, what first step do you recommend to get her on the right track towards cultivating her passion?

 Here’s the key: there is no special passion waiting for you to discover.
 Passion is something that is cultivated.
 It can be cultivated in many, many different fields.
 Therefore, it doesn’t make sense to say, “I don’t know what my passion is.”
 What does make sense is to say, “I haven’t yet cultivated a passion, I should really focus down on a small number of things and start this process.”